abbodi1406/BatUtil/W10UI/README.md

 applicable only for builds 22621 and later
 for builds 26052 and later:
 > auto enabled
-change to 2 to disable and add LCUs msu one by one
-change to 3 to disable and add highest LCU msu only
+change to 2 or 3 to disable and add highest LCU msu only
 auto set to 3 for insider builds with baseline KB5122055

 * UpdtBootFiles